 What are “buy here, pay here” dealerships?

-Pros and cons of “buy here, pay here” dealerships
+Pros of “buy here, pay here” dealerships

 Simple process – Buying a car and getting financing at the same time, and making payments to the dealership where it was purchased, is straightforward.

 Higher interest rates – Interest rates on loans from dealerships offering in-house financing can be much higher than those from banks, credit unions and other lenders, says the Consumer Financial Protection Bureau.

 Bigger risk of borrowing more than the vehicle is worth – Banks and other auto lenders normally limit the amount they will lend based on the value of the vehicle, but a “buy here, pay here” dealership that provides credit for a customer’s purchase themselves may not do that, cautions the CFPB.
 “So you may end up paying thousands of dollars more than its value,” it says.